georgenakashyan/donniebot/README.md

 On the **General Information** tab, there will be an **Interactions Endpoint URL**.
 Paste your ngrok address there, and append `/interactions` to it (`https://1234-someurl.ngrok.io/interactions` in the example).

 Click **Save Changes**, and your app should be ready to run 🚀

-## Other resources
-- Read **[the documentation](https://discord.com/developers/docs/intro)** for in-depth information about API features.
-- Browse the `examples/` folder in this project for smaller, feature-specific code examples
-- Join the **[Discord Developers server](https://discord.gg/discord-developers)** to ask questions about the API, attend events hosted by the Discord API team, and interact with other devs.
-- Check out **[community resources](https://discord.com/developers/docs/topics/community-resources#community-resources)** for language-specific tools maintained by community members.